allweonedev/presentation-ai/DEPLOY-EASYPANEL.md

 - Builder: Dockerfile (recommended).
 Root directory is the repository root.
 - Port: 3000 (the app also respects the `PORT` environment variable).
 - Environment Variables: Provide the ones listed below.
-- Database: Create a Postgres service in Easypanel and set `DATABASE_URL`.
+- Database: SQLite by default.
+Persist it using a volume (recommended), or point `DATABASE_URL` to Postgres if you prefer.

 ## Environment variables
 Set these in the App -> Environment tab: